KomodoPlatform/developer-docs/docs/notary/setup-Komodo-Notary-Node.md

 Komodo Notary Node currently only works on Linux.
 To setup Komodo Notary Node be sure you have a solid server with the following minimum requirements:

+- OS: Ubuntu 18.x or Debian 10.x is recommended.
-- CPU: A good CPU (Xeon/i7)
+- CPU: A High-Performance CPU (e.g. Xeon, i7/i9, Ryzen, EPYC, etc.)

-- RAM: 64GB
+- RAM: 64 GB or more

-- Disk: 500GB SSD
+- Disk: 1 TB SSD or greater

-- Bandwidth: 100Mbps
+- Bandwidth: 100 Mbps or higher
 - Location: The region where you were elected (refer to Komodo region documentation, but you should already know based on elections)

 #### 3rd Party Server

 At the moment the current minimum server specs are listed below, however, this may change as more 3rd party coins require notarising.

+- OS: Ubuntu 18.x or Debian 10.x is recommended.
-- CPU: A good CPU (8 threads minimum)
+- CPU: A High-Performance CPU (e.g. Xeon, i7/i9, Ryzen, EPYC, etc.)

-- RAM: 16Gb
+- RAM: 32 GB or more

-- Disk: 256Gb SSD
+- Disk: 500 GB SSD or greater

-- Bandwidth: 100Mbps
+- Bandwidth: 100 Mbps or higher
 - Location: Within the same region as your main server (not required to be in the same datacenter)

 ### Operating System